sousasag/ARES/README.md

     rvmask='3,6021.8,6024.06,6027.06,6024.06,20'
     -----------------------------

-Example of a file `lambda_rejt.opt` for the rejt dependent on wavelenght
+Example of a file `lambda_rejt.opt` for the rejt dependent on wavelength

     -----------------------------
     4000.00 0.992
     4500.00 0.992